wimdenherder/OAuthTokenFromAppsScriptToGoogleApi/README.md

 - the OAuthToken will now have the same scopes

 # Application
-* You could run the script that create a token in account1, then send the token to the web app from account2 that receives it and connects to google api.
+* You could run the script that create a token in account1, then send the token to the web app from account2 that receives it and connects to google api and is authorized to do things on behalve of account1.

 # Contributions
 Contributions are welcome.
 You can add new functions, new api's for example and other interesting applications! :+1: